whokilleddb/HelloWorldDriver/README.md

 Moving onto the main function body, we are first greeted with a bunch of `DbgPrint()` functions which look very similar to our good friend `printf()`, and to be honest, it mostly works the same except for floating points and some IRQL stuff (Read more [here](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/nf-wdm-dbgprint)).
 Unlike `printf()` which prints to console, The `DbgPrint()` routine sends a message to the kernel debugger.
 We use the `DbgPrint()` function to print the address of the function parameters.

+Next up, we move to the memory allocation part of the driver.
+In the driver code, we have a global variable `g_RegPath` of the type `UNICODE_STRING` where we would store a copy of the Parameter key aka the `RegistryPath` so that we can share it among other functions.
+This is similar to the times in Usermode programming when we allocate memory on the heap to share structures across functions.
+Whereas in user mode, we use good ol' `malloc()`, in DriverLand we have the `ExAllocatePool2()` function.